As a youth hockey coach, it is crucial to figure out ways to make your practices fun and engaging.

 1) Ice Hockey With A Ball

 Bring a different sport ball onto the ice to have extra fun!
-In the video above, the Calgary Flames bring out a soccer ball to change things up.
-It is clear that the players are having a blast and working hard.
+It is clear that the players are having a blast and working hard playing 3 vs. 3 Handball.
 In this particular game, players were only allowed to hold onto the ball for 3 seconds.
 If they held the ball for longer than 3 seconds, the coach blew the whistle and the other team got the ball.
 The players must kick or throw the ball to their teammates as they work to score a goal.
-View more highlights of their on ice soccer game here.
+View a video of the Calgary Flames playing a handball soccer game here.

 2) Knockout Tournament

 In the video above, the Colorado Avalanche begin their training camp by playing Knockout in the center ice circle!
 The goal of the game is to protect your puck as you knock other players pucks out of the circle.

 Skills Used: This is a great game to work on puck protection and keeping your head up.

 Modifications: You can start with your whole team involved in the blueline like the Pittsburgh Penguins did here, or you can use a faceoff circle to have mini-tournaments (like the Colorado Avalanche did) in the video above.

 3) Finders Keepers